"Extraordinarily creative and a fierce litigator."The Legal 500

 - Dex Media, Inc., a leading international media and marketing company, and its affiliates and subsidiaries in their restructuring of approximately $2.5 billion of funded debt.

-- hibu plc, formerly Yell Group plc, a multinational directories and internet service company headquartered in Reading, United Kingdom, with operations in the United Kingdom, the United States, Spain and Latin America, in its restructuring of its approximately £2.2 billion of funded debt.
+- hibu plc, formerly Yell Group plc, a multinational directories and internet service company headquartered in Reading, United Kingdom, with operations in the United Kingdom, the United States, Spain and Latin America, in its restructuring of its approximately £2.2 billion of funded debt and its subsequent Chapter 15 filing.

 - Flying J Inc., a fully integrated oil company with operations in the field of exploration, production, refining, transportation, wholesaling and retailing of petroleum products, and one of the 20 largest privately held companies with over $1.3 billion in funded debt and 2007 consolidated sales in excess of $16.2 billion, in its Chapter 11 case.